How I built a Notion Custom Agent to read my newsletters for me

 There was also a small moment of recursion I enjoyed: the Notion "Custom Agent templates are here!" launch email appeared in the February digest, summarised and tagged as relevant.
 The agent processing a newsletter about itself on the day I built it felt appropriately 2026.

 What it doesn't do: catch emails that arrive outside the label, or tell me which senders are worth keeping.
 Over time, the relevance tags will start to tell that story.
-A sender who consistently tags as low signal is a candidate for unsubscribing, providing those tags are accurate.
+A sender who consistently tags as low signal is a candidate for unsubscribing, but I'll let the data build before I act on it.

 Build your own